gsrinivas37/VehicleDetection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I used sliding window search along with Hug sub-sampling technique to avoid computing hog features for each window as described in lecture videos.
+I used find_cars method in code cell [9] to search multiple scaled windows.
+I used 75% overlap between windows.

+To avoid searching too many windows, I used a different scale in different y value ranges. scale of 1 corresponds to 64x64 pixel windows.
+I also computed how many windows I'm searching at differnt scale.

+scale of 1.25 between y values 360 and 500  (180 windows)
+scale of 1.5 between 360 and 550 (147 windows)
+scale of 1.75 between 360 and 600 (164 windows)
+scale of 2 between 360 and 656 (72 windows)

+I experimented with different scales and y value ranges to optimize number of windows to search and good vehicle detection and found above values optimal.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---